Business continuity and disaster recovery

 - Data-related disasters (e.g. cyber-attack or data breach)

 A fire or flood may do serious damage to your place of work, potentially making it unusable for months.
 This means you need to think about having a back-up base of operations.
 This may involve remote working, or you may need to find temporary office space (or a combination of both).
 The problem will be compounded if key equipment is destroyed or damaged, so think about how these could be replaced or substituted.
+Rarely, a disaster may result in the injury or even death of staff members.
+As well as being tragic in itself, this can have a double impact on the business if senior people are involved.
+In this scenario key person insurance can help to reduce the damage to the business.

 With an incident like a burglary or vandalism, your priorities are different.
 Your workspace may still be usable, but you need to ensure that you and your customers are protected from any further consequences, such as data theft via stolen IT equipment.